WJCHumble/minigrep/README.md

 ## Usage

 Finds string in the contents of the specified file.
-For example, look for `run` in the contents of `poem.txt`：
+For example, look for `to` in the contents of `poem.txt`：

 ```bash
 cargo run to poem.tx